Regen2001/Numpy-MLP-handwritten-digital-recognition/README.md

 # Numpy-MLP-handwritten-digital-recognition

-XJTLU INT304 final coursework.  基于Numpy实现了三层MLP, 并使用MNIST dataset测试
+XJTLU INT304 final coursework.

+Implemented a three-layer MLP based on Numpy, and tested it with MNIST dataset.